 Courses dropped during this week do not appear on your transcript, but are subject to the $20 change-of-registration fee and possible tuition forfeiture.

-Students may drop one course each academic year (Autumn through Summer quarters) after the 14th calendar day of the quarter.
-The course is recorded on your transcript, along with a “W” and a number indicating the week you dropped the course.
+Students may drop one course each quarter on MyUW after the 14th calendar day of the quarter.
+The course is recorded on your transcript, along with an “RD”.
 A $20 change-of-registration fee is charged, and there may be some tuition forfeiture (see below).
+To drop more than one course, you will need to fill out an Adviser-Assisted Drop Form and send it to your advisor.

 Fees and tuition forfeiture